Muhannad1989/full-stack-react-node/README.md

 # ogel-assessment

-# About

-This project has backend as well as front end, however they are not _related_ to each other. different
-\*The frontend is gets data from different API, afterward displays it on html page.

-*The backend has own database, generates many routes *only Get* for either *Production* or *Runtime* tables.
-They could be tested either on html page or *Postman\*.

 # How it works

 clone this repository

-To install dependencies of backend side got to _inside at the top of project_
+To install dependencies of backend side go to cli command in the root folder (top level of the project)

-By using cli command

 npm install

-To install dependencies of frontend side go to _inside Client folder_
+To install dependencies of frontend side go to Client folder

 npm install

-To run _tow_ server together _frontend and backend_ go to on the top of the project
+To run both front/back-end project

 npm run dev